NorthernMechatronics/nmsdk/README.md

 # Northern Mechatronics Software Development Kit
 License : [![License](https://img.shields.io/badge/license-BSD_3-blue.svg)](http://gitlab.northernmechatronics.com:50250/nmi/software/nmsdk/blob/master/LICENSE)

 Platform Details: [![Hardware](https://img.shields.io/badge/hardware-wiki-green.svg)](https://www.northernmechatronics.com/nm180100)

+## Attention
+This branch is configured for the LoRaWAN L2 v1.0.3 specifications.
+The corresponding release tag for the LoRaMac-node is v4.4.6 (final release).
+Please make sure that you switch to the proper release tag before building this SDK.

 ## Overview
 The NMSDK is a platform library for the Northern Mechatronics NM180100 LoRa BLE module.
 It provides support for LoRa direct, LoRa real-time, LoRaWAN, and BLE wireless connectivity as well as a FreeRTOS framework for rapid application development across a wide range of use cases and environments.